nacknime-official/gdz_ukraine/README.md

 # [@gdz_ukraine_bot](https://t.me/gdz_ukraine_bot)
-That's Open Source Telegram Bot, which show you a solution for your school homework!
+That's Open Source Telegram Bot, that shows you a solution for your school homework!

 For now, it takes all solutions from [Vshkole](https://vshkole.com) and kind of ready to add other sources.